New Picture Books Like Old Favorites

 Millions of years ago, DINOTRUX ruled the earth.
-These mighty part-truck, part-dino demolition dynamos rumbled, plowed and bulldozed their way through the centuries.
+This mighty part-truck, part-dino demolition dynamos rumbled, plowed, and bulldozed their way through the centuries.
 Chris Gall guides you on a safari through the wild world of these mechanical monsters of prehistoric times, from the nosy Craneosaurus and the mega-hungry Garbageadon to the big bully of the jungle, Tyrannosaurus Trux!
 Look out for a fold-out surprise at the end!

 Dinosaurs + Trucks = Winning Combination

 reminds me of …

 And when you put Dinotrux in a museum and they rebel, it’s rollicking fun just like The Night of the Museum.

 How to Babysit a Grandpa by Jean Reagan, illustrated by Lee Wildish